 Eyes on Brickell is a reputed and highly-rated Eye Clinic in Brickell, Miami.
-Our team of experienced eye doctors in Brickell specializes in conducting diabetic eye exams.
-We understand the importance of regular eye exams for individuals with diabetes, as they are at a higher risk of developing eye complications, including diabetic retinopathy, glaucoma, and cataracts.
+Our team of experienced eye doctors specializes in conducting diabetic eye exam in Miami.
+We understand the importance of regular eye exams for individuals with diabetes, as they are at a higher risk of developing eye complications, including test for diabetic retinopathy, glaucoma, and cataracts.

 What is Diabetic Eye Exam?

 A diabetic eye exam is a comprehensive eye examination that is conducted to detect the presence of any eye disorders or complications that may arise as a result of diabetes.
 The exam typically includes a visual acuity test, a dilated eye exam, and tonometry to measure eye pressure.
 During the exam, the eye doctor will evaluate the retina, optic nerve, and blood vessels in the eye for any abnormalities.

 The exam is recommended for all individuals with diabetes, regardless of whether they have any noticeable eye symptoms.